Solar-Helix-Independent-Transport/allianceauth-secure-groups/THRID_PARTY.md

  - Include both the single and bulk functions.
    - The Audit pages only use bulk checks
    - The Smart Group update task will fallback to single user checks if the bulk checks fail for what ever reason.
+ - Hide filters in admin from people who do not have this app installed.

 The "Key Model Assumptions" are as follows;
  - Your model **Must Have**: